Chapter 14 : Familiar Faces

 ‘You’ll be great,’ Katie agreed, ‘but if you turn into Oliver, I swear you won’t live until the first match.’

-Everyone started to laugh as they made their way out of the common room and down to the Great Hall, while Ron spoke of what new plays he might include for the season.
+Everyone laughed as they made their way out of the common room and down to the Great Hall, while Ron spoke of what new plays he might include for the season.
 The Gryffindors all sat down at their table, most of them still speaking excitedly about the good news when the post owls began to swoop into the hall.

 Harry ate a huge breakfast of bacon and eggs and watched in surprise as, for the second time since they had been at Hogwarts, Ron barely ate a thing.
 The first time was of course the morning before his first quidditch match.
 Today he was too busy planning out his first day as team captain and what he would have the new players do at try-outs to prove themselves.
 Harry just laughed to himself as he ate.